Asha Rao: Education and career

-Asha Rao completed her PhD in Algebra at the University of Pune.
-She joined RMIT University as a casual tutor and has risen to her current leadership role on the strengths of her sustained contribution to higher education teaching and curriculum design in mathematics and cybersecurity, as well as her trans-disciplinary research expertise applying mathematics to solve real world problems for a range of industry partners including the Department of Defence.
+Rao completed her PhD in Algebra at the University of Pune.
+She started working at RMIT University as a lecturer in 1992, and became a Professor in 2016.

+Her higher education teaching and curriculum design in mathematics and cybersecurity, as well as her trans-disciplinary research expertise applying mathematics have been used to solve real world problems for a range of industry partners including the Department of Defence.
 Professor Rao is the Founding Chair of Women In Mathematics and her leadership and advocacy for women in STEM has been recognised by the award of RMIT STEM Athena Swan Award.